Montgomery St. Peter Montgomery St. Peter

 On Foot.
 The streets and promenade of the CBD are easily walkable and best explored on foot.

 By Uber.
 Getting around town outside of the CBD is best by Uber.
-Avoid calling an uber during the morning and late afternoon rush hours.
+Avoid calling an Uber during the morning and late afternoon rush hours.

 By Car.
 The rainforest and beach towns north of Cairns are best reachable by rental car.
 We rented a car from Sixt at the airport for a few days of our travels here.